lkoolik/lkoolik.github.io/_posts/TBD.md

 cover:  "/assets/fab_lab.jpeg"
 ---

 On April 27th, I received a formal notification that the SPIDER paper was accepted for publication at Atmospheric Measurement Techniques.
-Today - the paper was published!
-Check out our official citation here:
+Two weeks ago - the paper was published!
+Check out the final manuscript here: [Koolik et al., 2022](https://amt.copernicus.org/articles/15/3213/2022/)

-[tbd]

 The SPIDER validation experiment paper is both my first publication and my first first author publication!
 I am so proud of the work we have done, and I have learned so much from this experience.
 I wanted to write a short blog post in plain English summarizing (1) what is in this paper, (2) why this work matters, and (3) my major takeaways as a first time author.